-Creation of the Hispano-Suiza works in France to produce automobiles.
+Seven years after its creation in Barcelona, in 1904, Hispano-Suiza settles in Levallois, France, to produce automobiles.
 Three years later, the company begins to make aircraft engines.

 First flight across the Mediterranean, by Roland Garros, and first loops flown (by Pyotr Nesterov and Adolphe Pégoud).
 What these firsts have in common is that the aircraft are powered by Gnome engines.

-Founding of Messier Automobiles, which quickly becomes SFMA.
+Founding of Messier Automobiles, which quickly becomes SFMA (Société Française des Matériels d'Avion).
 The company changes its name to Messier in 1932 and specializes in aircraft landing gear.

 Founding of the aircraft equipment company Labinal.

 Creation of the company "Société d'Applications Générales d'Electricité et de Mécanique" (Sagem) by Marcel Môme.
 Originally focused on mechanical equipment, the company quickly specializes in precision equipment for the French navy.
 In 1939, Sagem takes over Société Anonyme de Télécommunications (SAT).